fourkitchens/advostarter-d8/web/profiles/contrib/lightning/README.md

   * Instagram posts
   * Videos (YouTube and Vimeo supported out of the box)
   * Images
-* Drag-and-drop image uploads
+* Drag-and-drop bulk image uploads.
+* Image cropping.
 * Ability to create new media through the media library (/media/add)
 * Ability to embed tweets, Instagrams, and YouTube/Vimeo videos directly into CKEditor by pasting the video URL

 #### Extending Lightning Media (Contributed Modules)
 Drupal community members have contributed several modules which integrate Lightning Media with additional third-party media services.
 These modules are not packaged with Lightning or maintained by Acquia, but they are stable and you can use them in your Lightning site:

   * [Facebook](https://www.drupal.org/project/lightning_media_facebook)
   * [Imgur](https://www.drupal.org/project/lightning_media_imgur)